-safeguarded pursuant to section (g) of this Rule are not

-available for listening or viewing.
+safeguarded pursuant to section (g) of this Rule have been are redacted before making a copy of a recording made not available for listening or listening and or viewing.
+If necessary to accomplish this purpose, the copy may be delayed for a reasonable period.
 Access to the recording may be delayed for a period reasonably necessary to accomplish the safeguarding.

-(3) Copying Prohibited
+(3) Restrictions on Additional Copies Copying Prohibited

-A person listening to and viewing the recording may not
+A person listening to or listening to and viewing a copy of an electronic the recording may not make a copy of that copy it or have in his or her possession any device that, by itself or in combination with any other device, is capable of making can

-make a copy of it or have in his or her possession any device that, by itself or in combination with any other device, can make a copy.
-The custodian or other designated court official or employee shall take reasonable steps to enforce this prohibition, and any willful violation of the prohibition may be punished as a contempt.
+$\underline{\text{make}}$ a copy.
+The custodian or other designated court official or employee shall take reasonable steps to enforce this prohibition, and any willful violation of $\underline{\text{it}}$ the prohibition may be punished as a contempt.

-- (j) Right to Obtain Copy of Audio-video Recording - (1) Who May Obtain Copy
+(i) (j) Right to Copy of Recording Right to Obtain Copy of Audio-video Recording

+(1) Who May Obtain Copy

-Upon written request and subject to the conditions in this section, the custodian shall make available to the following persons a copy of the audio-video recording, including a recording of proceedings that were closed pursuant to law or from which safeguarded portions have not been redacted:
+Upon written request and subject to the conditions in this section, the custodian shall make available to the following persons a copy of the audio or audio-video recording, including a recording of proceedings that were closed pursuant to law or from which safeguarded portions have not been redacted:

-- (A) the Chief Judge of the Court of Appeals; - (B) the County Administrative Judge; - (C) the Circuit Administrative Judge having supervisory authority over the court; - (D) the presiding judge in the case; - (E) the Commission on Judicial Disabilities or, at its direction, Investigative Counsel; - (F) Bar Counsel; - (G) unless otherwise ordered by the court, a party to the proceeding or the attorney for a party; - (H) a stenographer or transcription service designated by the court for the purpose of preparing an official transcript of the proceeding, provided that, (i) if the recording is of a proceeding closed pursuant to law or from which safeguarded portions have not been redacted, the transcript, when filed with the court, shall be placed under seal or otherwise shielded by order of the court, and (ii) no transcript of a proceeding closed pursuant to law or containing unredacted safeguarded portions shall be prepared for or delivered to any person not listed in subsection (j)(1) of this Rule;
+- (A) the Chief Judge of the Court of Appeals; - (B) the County Administrative Judge; - (C) the Circuit Administrative Judge having supervisory authority over the court; - (D) the presiding judge in the case; - (E) the Commission on Judicial Disabilities or, at its direction, Investigative Counsel; - (F) Bar Counsel; - (G) unless otherwise ordered by the court, a party to the proceeding or the attorney for a party; - (H) a stenographer or transcription service designated by the court for the purpose of preparing an official transcript of the proceeding, provided that, (i) if the recording is of a proceeding that was closed pursuant to law or from which safeguarded portions have not been redacted, the transcript, when filed with the court, shall be placed under seal or otherwise shielded by order of the court, and (ii) no transcript of a proceeding closed pursuant to law or containing unredacted safeguarded portions shall be prepared for or delivered to any person not entitled to a copy of the recording itself under this section. listed in subsection (j) (1) of this Rule;

-- (I) the Court of Appeals or the Court of Special Appeals pursuant to Rule 8-415 (c); and - (J) any other person authorized by the County Administrative Judge. - (2) Restrictions on Use
+- (I) the Court of Appeals or the Court of Special Appeals pursuant to Rule 8-415 (c); and - $\overline{\mbox{(I)}}$ $\overline{\mbox{(J)}}$ any other person authorized by the County Administrative Judge. - (2) Restrictions on Use